Skip to article frontmatterSkip to article content

 learning_rate = 1e-2

-num_epochs = 100
+num_epochs = 300

 criterion = nn.MSELoss()

-2. Run a forward pass to compute predictions.
+2. run a forward pass to compute predictions,

-3. Compute loss against true y.
+3. compute loss against the true yy values,

-4. Call loss.backward() to back-propagate gradients.
+4. call loss.backward() to back-propagate gradients,

-5. Call optimizer.step() to update weights.
+5. call optimizer.step() to update the weights.

-def train_and_evaluate(model, epochs, lr, early_stop=False, patience=5):
+def train_and_evaluate(model, epochs, lr, early_stop=False, patience=20, title="Model fit"):

 """